 15-41-30 - Alimony and child support.

-15-41-30 - Unmatured life insurance contract (but a credit insurance policy is not exempt); disability or illness benefits; life insurance proceeds from a policy for a person you depended upon which is needed for support; life insurance dividends, interest, loan, cash, or surrender value from a policy for a person you depended upon up to $4,500.
+15-41-30 - Unmatured life insurance contract (a credit insurance policy is not exempt); disability or illness benefits; life insurance proceeds from a policy for a person you depended upon which is needed for support; life insurance dividends, interest, loan, cash, or surrender value from a policy for a person you depended upon up to $4,875.

 38-38-330 - Fraternal benefit society benefits.

-38-63-40 - Accident and disability benefits; Group life insurance proceeds' cash value not to exceed $50,000; Life insurance proceeds for a spouse or child if purchased 2 years before filing for bankruptcy.
+38-63-40 - Accident and disability benefits; Group life insurance proceeds' cash value not to exceed a particular amount (check statute); Life insurance proceeds for a spouse or child if purchased 2 years before filing for bankruptcy.

-38-63-50 - Life insurance proceeds if policy prohibits use to pay creditors.
+38-63-50 - Life insurance proceeds if policy prohibits it being used to pay creditors.

 33-41-720 - Business partnership property.

 This list includes the majority of bankruptcy exemptions available in South Carolina.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, South Carolina may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, doesn't include all exemptions.
+Also, states often create qualification requirements for specific exemptions, and South Carolina might have changed the amounts since this list was last updated.
+Check the South Carolina Code of Laws or with a local bankruptcy lawyer.